A monumental visit

 Crossing the pont-Levis into the Cité is a rare experience, a journey through time in the biggest fortress in Europe!

-The jewel in the destination, the medieval Cité of Carcassonne, a UNESCO World Heritage, welcomes you for a dizzying jump into 2,500 years of History.
+The jewel of the destination, the medieval Cité of Carcassonne, a UNESCO World Heritage, welcomes you for a dizzying jump into 2,500 years of History.

 Walk in the footsteps of the Romans, Visigoths, Saracens and Franks!